oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-setup/ai-fs-setup.md

 This article provides a concise walkthrough of the essential tasks required to set up and manage Oracle Cloud Infrastructure (OCI).
 Readers will learn how to:

-- Log into their OCI account and navigate the console
+- Log in to their OCI account and navigate the console
 - Create an OCI Bucket for secure and scalable object storage
 - Establish a new compartment for organized resource management
 - Configure policies for compartment management, ensuring seamless access control